Food for Special Medical Purposes

 =

-Medical nutrition products are also used in infants and children who have special nutritional requirements resulting from a disease or medical condition.
-Around 300,000 children in the EU will require FSMPs in these early stages of life when supporting nutritional intake is critical to growth and development.
+Around 300,000 children in the EU will require FSMPs in the early stages of their life when supporting nutritional intake is critical to growth and development.

 =